couchbaselabs/Couchbase-by-Example/05-android-recycler-view-animations/05-android-recycler-view-animations.md

 If there’s one big take away from the Android L release is that motion matters.
 Movement can teach a user what something can do and where it came from.
 By using motion we can teach users how the system behaves and what they can expect from that system.

-## Recycler View
+## RecyclerView

 Recycler View is a base for new adapter backed views.
-It’s hard to get any sort of rich experience with the ListView API.

-RecyclerView is meant to have more flexible APIs for the large datasets that you would traditionally use a ListView for.
-For example, you can now notify the adapter when items are specifically added, removed rather than saying "hey. my dataset changed".
+It has more flexible APIs for the large datasets that you would traditionally use a ListView for.
+For example, you can now notify the adapter when items are specifically added, removed rather than saying "hey, my dataset changed".
 That way we can benefit from animations when adding, removing items to the set.

 ## Getting Started